myvaporwallet/ethereum-lists/README.md

 - **Purpose**: A list of addresses that deserve to be accompanied by a warning.
 - **Example**:
-  - Fake twitter handle ShiftShape is DMing telling people to send ETH to `0x1234...` for discount.
+  - Fake twitter handle ShiftShape is DMing telling people to send VAP to `0x1234...` for discount.
   - VitalikBooty DMs you a link telling you to enter your private key in order to 2FA your wallet.
 - **Not for:**
   - Tracking addresses of phishers or scammers.